 The following discussion will review antibiotic therapy in patients with CAP who require hospitalization.
 Guideline recommendations for therapy in patients with CAP treated in the outpatient setting are presented separately.
 (See "Treatment of community-acquired pneumonia in adults in the outpatient setting".)

-●For hospitalized patients on the general wards, the IDSA/ATS guidelines recommend an antipneumococcal fluoroquinolone (eg, levofloxacin, moxifloxacin) or the combination of a beta-lactam plus a macrolide (table 3) .
+●For hospitalized patients on the general wards, the IDSA/ATS guidelines recommend an antipneumococcal fluoroquinolone (eg, levofloxacin, moxifloxacin, gemifloxacin) or the combination of a beta-lactam plus a macrolide (table 3) .

 TREATMENT REGIMENS — Antibiotic recommendations for hospitalized patients with community-acquired pneumonia (CAP) are divided by the site of care (intensive care unit [ICU] or non-ICU).
 Most hospitalized patients are initially treated with an intravenous regimen.
 However, many patients without risk factors for severe pneumonia can be treated with oral therapy, especially with highly bioavailable agents such as the fluoroquinolones .

-Pneumonia in patients admitted to the hospital from long-term care facilities is not considered community-acquired.
-It is categorized as healthcare-associated pneumonia (HCAP), and is discussed separately.
-(See "Epidemiology, pathogenesis, microbiology, and diagnosis of hospital-acquired, ventilator-associated, and healthcare-associated pneumonia in adults" and "Important sites and pathogens causing infections in long-term care facilities".)
+Pneumonia in patients admitted to the hospital from long-term care facilities will often have risk factors for resistant organisms.
+(See "Epidemiology, pathogenesis, microbiology, and diagnosis of hospital-acquired and ventilator-associated pneumonia in adults" and "Causes of infection in long-term care facilities: An overview".)

-●Combination therapy with ceftriaxone (1 to 2 g IV daily), cefotaxime (1 to 2 g IV every eight hours), ceftaroline (600 mg IV every 12 hours), ertapenem (1 g IV daily), or ampicillin-sulbactam (1.5 to 3 g IV every six hours) plus a macrolide (azithromycin [500 mg IV or orally daily] or clarithromycin [500 mg twice daily] or clarithromycin XL [two 500 mg tablets once daily]).
+●Combination therapy with ceftriaxone (1 to 2 g intravenously [IV] daily), cefotaxime (1 to 2 g IV every 8 hours), ceftaroline (600 mg IV every 12 hours), ertapenem (1 g IV daily), or ampicillin-sulbactam (1.5 to 3 g IV every 6 hours) plus a macrolide (azithromycin [500 mg IV or orally daily] or clarithromycin [500 mg twice daily] or clarithromycin XL [two 500 mg tablets once daily]).
 Doxycycline (100 mg orally or IV twice daily) may be used as an alternative to a macrolide.
-Oral therapy with a macrolide or doxycycline is appropriate only for selected patients without evidence of or risk factors for severe pneumonia.
+Oral administration of a macrolide or doxycycline is appropriate only for selected patients without evidence of or risk factors for severe pneumonia.

-If the patient has risk factors for drug-resistant pathogens, such as Pseudomonas or methicillin-resistant Staphylococcus aureus (MRSA), coverage for these organisms should be included, as discussed in the following section.
-Patients with necrotizing or cavitary infiltrates or empyema should also be treated empirically for MRSA .
+●If the patient has risk factors for drug-resistant pathogens, such as Pseudomonas or methicillin-resistant S. aureus (MRSA), coverage for these organisms should be included, as discussed below.
+(See 'Empiric therapy' below and 'Community-acquired MRSA' below.)